MicrosoftDocs/connected-spaces/articles/admin-request-ase.md

 ---
 author: alwinv
-description: Learn how to request the Azure Stack Edge hardware to use with the Dynamics 365 Connected Store public preview. ms.author: alwinv ms.date: 07/01/2020 ms.service: crm-online ms.topic: article
+description: Learn how to order the Azure Stack Edge gateway to use with Dynamics 365 Connected Store (public preview). ms.author: alwinv ms.date: 07/01/2020 ms.service: crm-online ms.topic: article
-title: Request the Azure Stack Edge hardware to use with Dynamics 365 Connected Store ms.reviewer: v-brycho
+title: Order the Azure Stack Edge gateway to use with Dynamics 365 Connected Store (public preview) ms.reviewer: v-brycho
 ---

-# Order the Azure Stack Edge hardware to use with Dynamics 365 Connected Store
+# Order the Azure Stack Edge gateway to use with Dynamics 365 Connected Store (public preview)

-This procedure describes step 3 of the setup process for Microsoft Dynamics 365 Connected Store.
+This procedure describes step 3 of the setup process for Microsoft Dynamics 365 Connected Store (public preview).
 Before completing this procedure make sure to:

 1. [Create a new Azure Active Directory tenant for the public preview](admin-create-new-tenant.md)